IlanSimchon/Ex_1_OperatingSystems/README.md

-# Linux, Libraries and Debugger
+# Linux, Libraries, and Debugger

-Written by:
+Authors:
 Ilan
 Maya Hayat

-This exercise was divided into 4 main part:
+This exercise is divided into four main parts:

-## Part A : work with debugger
+## Part A: Working with Debugger
-Work with debugger in which we had to create 2 different bugs (one done by trying to access a location that wasn't set in advance and the other one was an infinite loop).
-We had to run our code with and without debugger, wait for a core dummped and run the 'gdb' in order to find the exact location of the error.
+In this part, we engaged with a debugger to identify and rectify two distinct bugs.
+The first bug involved attempting to access a location that wasn't pre-set, and the second was an infinite loop.
+We executed the code with and without the debugger, waited for a core dump, and utilized 'gdb' to precisely locate the errors.

-## Part B: Work with a built-in Library
+## Part B: Utilizing a Built-in Library
-In the second part we had to create a program that receives 3 numbers that represent 3 different lengths of a triangle.
-The program had scan the lengths, and decide whether or not it is a Pythagorian triangle, if it is the program will calculate the 3 angles and display them, otherwise it would print error.
+The second segment required the creation of a program that takes three numbers representing the lengths of a triangle.
+The program scanned these lengths, determined whether it was a Pythagorean triangle, calculated the three angles, and displayed them.
+In case of an error, an appropriate message was printed.

- ## Part C: Create a Dynamic Library
+## Part C: Creating a Dynamic Library
- In the third part we had to create a dynamic library.
-We first had to implement 4 different functions which can be found in the "libcodec.c" class.
-After having implemented those functions which create a code to encode and decode text as well as free the memeory at the end we had to create 2 last classes which read from either the Input.txt or Output.txt and Encode/Decode the text found in the file depends on the user's need.
+This section involved creating a dynamic library.
+Initially, we implemented four distinct functions found in the "libcodec.c" class.
+These functions encoded and decoded text, as well as managed memory.
+Subsequently, two additional classes were created to read from either Input.txt or Output.txt, encoding/decoding text based on user requirements.
+A makefile was developed to facilitate the creation of our dynamic library.
+It's important to note that users need to run "export LD_LIBRARY_PATH=.".
- After having done that, we've created a makefile in order to create our Dynamic Library.
-One thing user must keep in mind is that they must run "export LD_LIBRARY_PATH=." .

 ## Part D: Using Pipes to Compress into Zip